Genitourinary Malignancies - Board Review Summary

 - ProPSMA showed superior accuracy versus CT + bone scan in higher-risk staging.

-- In the salvage setting, PSMA PET yield is limited at very low PSA, especially <0.2.
+- In salvage, PSMA PET yield is limited at very low PSA, especially <0.2.
+A negative scan should not block clinically indicated prostate-bed RT.

-- Decipher is the most relevant biomarker in the deck and is now built into multiple NRG strategies for de-intensification or intensification.
+- Decipher is the most relevant RT-adjacent genomic classifier and is built into multiple NRG strategies.

 ProtecT and Cribriform Disease